Skip to content

 // Play walk animation

-// Transition from walk state to run state in 1 second
+// Transition from walk state to run state over 1 second

 animation.crossFade('Run', 1.0);